kaoh/globalplatform/globalplatform/README.md

 ## Documentation

-For documentation Doxygen must be installed.
+For documentation Doxygen must be installed and also the `dot` package for getting graphics.

 Execute: